WFCW Traffic Study

 However, we will be moving forward with the plans as put together with WFCW, the community survey, and CDOT traffic engineers.”

 Craig Response: I am very confused as to the communication surrounding this endeavor.
-Beyond the Survey Results being presented at a block club meeting months ago, and an announcement last Sunday (verbally) at a Block Club meeting that this was 'happening,' I have seen no information or communication, reports, studies, etc, discussing this one-way conversion.
+Beyond the Survey Results being presented at a block club meeting months ago, and an announcement last Sunday (verbally) at a Block Club meeting that this was 'happening,' I have seen no information or communication, reports, studies, etc, discussing this one-way conversion or anything regarding an overall plan for this community.
 Can you provide what you talked about here: plans as put together with WFCW and CDOT traffic engineers??

 Josh Response: You are right to point to communications.
 I intend to send out a mass email, as well as have the entire neighborhood flyered.
 What has been established is that: